Normalization is the SPM term for inter-subject registration - transforming a brain to better match a brain of another subject or template.

 Using the EPI for warping

-Another method is to use the functional mean image and warp it directly to the SPM EPI template.
-This works reasonably well.
-You may need to use cost function masking to remove the effects of the susceptibility artefact holes in the EPI images; see the [wiki:MaskedEpiNormalization masked EPI to EPI normalization] page.
+Amother method is to use the functional mean image and warp it directly to the SPM EPI template.
+This works reasonably well, if you use cost function masking to remove the effects of the susceptibility artefact holes in the EPI images; see the [wiki:MaskedEpiNormalization masked EPI to EPI normalization] page.